Malaysia Federal Route 276

-Federal Route 276, comprising Jalan Baru Changlun and Jalan Lama Changlun, is a federal road in Kedah, Malaysia.
+Federal Route 276, Jalan Lama Changlun, is a federal road in Kedah, Malaysia.
 The Kilometre Zero is located at Changlun.

+History

+The Jalan Baru Changlun is gazetted as part of Federal Route 46.
+The Jalan Lama Changlun become remain part of Federal Route 276.

 Features

 At most sections, the Federal Route 276 was built under the JKR R5 road standard, with a speed limit of 90 km/h.